jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1a.md

 A nation cannot send much money abroad unless it has much at home.
 Therefore, every such nation must accumulate gold and silver in peacetime so that it can carry on foreign wars.

-<sup>5</sup> Because of these popular notions, all European nations studied every means of accumulating gold and silver, to little purpose.
+{{< s v="5" >}} Because of these popular notions, all European nations studied every means of accumulating gold and silver, to little purpose.

 Spain and Portugal own the principal gold and silver mines which supply Europe.
 They prohibited the exportation of those metals under the severest penalties or subjected it to a high duty.

 Most European nations had the same prohibition as part of their ancient policy.
 It is even found in some old Scotch acts of Parliament, where we should least expect to find it.
 These forbid the carrying gold or silver away from the kingdom, under heavy penalties.
 The same policy anciently took place in France and England.

-<sup>6</sup> When those countries became commercial, the merchants found this prohibition extremely inconvenient.
+{{< s v="6" >}} When those countries became commercial, the merchants found this prohibition extremely inconvenient.
 They could import foreign goods or bring them to another foreign country better with gold and silver than with any other commodity.
 They remonstrated against this prohibition as hurtful to trade.

-<sup>7</sup> They said that the exportation of gold and silver for buying foreign goods did not always lessen those metals in the kingdom.
+{{< s v="7" >}} They said that the exportation of gold and silver for buying foreign goods did not always lessen those metals in the kingdom.

 On the contrary, the exportation of gold and silver could increase the gold and silver at home, by buying goods which could be re-exported for a large profit overseas.
 It might bring back more treasure than was originally paid for them.